 From here, we'll examine the specific clauses of the 5th Amendment, so you can more fully understand the implications behind these words.

-Imagine you have been put on trial in criminal court for six grueling weeks for a crime you didn't commit.
-Finally, the verdict comes in from the jury, and you're found to be innocent!
+Imagine you've been put on trial in criminal court for six grueling weeks for a crime you didn't commit.
+Finally, the verdict comes in from the jury, and you are found to be innocent!
 But as you celebrate, the furious prosecutor serves you with another warrant and notifies you that you will be tried again by a different jury for the same crime.
 Doesn't sound fair, does it?

 In the 17th century, a Puritan named John Lilburne was put on trial.
-At that time, Puritans were discriminated against in England and Lilburne was protesting their treatment.
+At the time, Puritans were discriminated against in England, and Lilburne was protesting their treatment.
 Lilburne was accused of trying to smuggle in Puritan pamphlets.
 The English Court wanted him to take an oath, swearing he would tell the truth.
-Lilburne, a Puritan who considered lying a sin, refused to take the oath because he would just incriminate himself!
+Lilburne, a Puritan who considered lying a sin, refused to take the oath because he would just incriminate himself.
 As a result, Lilburne was brutally whipped.
 Although Parliament later declared his punishment illegal, the call came to preserve a person's right against self-incrimination.

-This historical background was what the Framers of the Constitution were working with.
-You've probably heard of someone 'pleading a fifth.'
+This historical background was what the framers of the Constitution were working with.
+You've probably heard of someone ''pleading the fifth.''
 This is the right to remain silent, which allows a person being questioned to remain silent so as to not incriminate themselves.
-So, it's no wonder that the framers felt it important to include the 5th Amendment.
+So, it's no wonder that the framers felt it important to include in the 5th Amendment.

 Today, the right to remain silent applies at all stages of the judicial process, including initial interrogation.
 In fact, in the case Miranda v.
 Arizona, the Court ruled that you must be informed of your right to remain silent prior to being investigated for a crime.

-If you have ever gotten a traffic ticket, you know that you will receive a bunch of notices from the Court.
+If you have ever gotten a traffic ticket, you know that you will receive a bunch of notices from the court.
 Why do you get so many notices?
-Because according to the due process clause, all people affected by a legal proceeding must be warned and be given adequate time to prepare for the trial.
+Because according to the due process clause of the 5th Amendment, all people affected by a legal proceeding must be warned and be given adequate time to prepare for the trial.
 This is called procedural due process.
 Therefore, one trick to delay a legal proceeding is to ask a judge for more time to prepare a defense.
 But don't irk the judge too much, since there is a limitation on how long you can delay the trial.
 The due process clause also demands that the judge be impartial.
 If the judge is familiar with any party involved in the proceeding, they are required to recuse themselves.

-Under the Constitution's due process clause, the Supreme Court has also exercised substantive due process.
+Under the due process clause of the 5th Amendment, the Supreme Court has also exercised substantive due process.
 This has to do with how laws are applied in legal proceedings.
 The Court has overturned laws that have infringed on people's rights due to the due process clause.
 For example, the Court, in Roe v.
 Wade, overturned legislation banning abortion because such laws violated a person's 5th Amendment rights of due process.

 What if the government wants to build a highway, but your house is in the way?
-According to the Constitution, the government can actually take away your house - but only if it compensates you for your loss.
-This process in which the government seizes private property for public purposes is called eminent domain.
+According to the Constitution, the government can actually take away your house, but only if it compensates you for your loss.
+The process in which the government seizes private property for public purposes is called eminent domain.

-You can't be held by the police more than 36 hours if you are not charged with a crime.
+You can't be held by the police for more than 36 hours if you are not charged with a crime.
 For serious offenses, you are charged through the process called an indictment.
-Here, between 12-23 people listen to the prosecutor accuse you of a crime, listing all the facts against you, including hearsay.
+Here, between 12 to 23 people listen to the prosecutor accuse you of a crime, listing all the facts against you, including hearsay.
 During this time, an individual is not allowed to cross-examine or defend themselves (that comes later at the trial).
-If the Grand Jury finds probable cause, than the case can proceed to trial.
+If the Grand Jury finds probable cause, then the case can proceed to trial.

-The one group, according to the 5th amendment, that is exempt from the regular Judicial process is service men in the armed forces.
-According to the Constitution, military service men are tried under a military court where they do not have the same rights to trial by jury.
+The one group, according to the 5th Amendment, that's exempt from the regular judicial process is servicemen in the armed forces.
+According to the Constitution, military service members are tried under a military court where they do not have the same rights to trial by jury.
 Military courts, however, are similar to civilian courts in their procedures.